geneweb/geneweb.github.io/source/binaries/gwu.md

 ## Documentation

-Exports the content of a Geneweb base to a .gw file.
+Exports the content of a GeneWeb base to a .gw file.

 ```
 Usage: geneweb.gwu <BASE> [OPT]